danielurra/cpp/README.md

 <img src="/images/hello-world.c-code.png" align="center"><br>
 <p>
 <br>

 ## Compiling Hello world code

-We’re going to use the “gcc” compiler to compile our code, the CLI command to be used is the following.
+<br> We’re going to use the “gcc” compiler to compile our code, the CLI command to be used is the following.